RuiChen99/rust-mini-project9/README.md

-# rust-new-project-template
+# rust-new-project9: Draw Two Concentric Circles
-A good starting point for a new Rust project
+A good starting point for a new Rust project that is drawing two concentric circles.

 ## References